Now

 Multi-Machine Orchestration

 Mac Mini M4 (brain) + Mac Studio M4 Max (muscle).
-Local models (DeepSeek-R1, QwQ, Gemma3:27b) at 148 tok/s over LAN.
+Local models (DeepSeek-R1, Gemma3:27b, Qwen3:30b, Qwen3-Coder:30b) over LAN.
+QwQ removed after a 33-day Studio outage broke it for ten days โ€” the lineup is leaner and sharper now.
 Codex delegation via SSH for heavy code surgery.
 Routine checks go local, final output goes to Claude.
-The system routes by cost and capability automatically.

 Builds

-11 apps shipped through AppFactory pipelines.
+19 builds shipped.
 AI Agent Directory was the first website-pipeline build.
 More in the lab.

-See all builds →
+See all builds โ†’

 Thinking About